ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### BBR.round_count: Tracking Packet-Timed Round Trips {#bbrroundcount-tracking-packet-timed-round-trips}

-Several aspects of BBR depend on counting the progress of "packet-timed" round trips, which start at the transmission of some segment, and then end at the acknowledgment of that segment.
+Several aspects of BBR depend on counting the progress of "packet-timed" round trips, which start at the transmission of some packet, and then end at the acknowledgment of that packet.
 BBR.round_count is a count of the number of these "packet-timed" round trips elapsed so far.
 BBR uses this virtual BBR.round_count because it is more robust than using wall clock time.
 In particular, arbitrary intervals of wall clock time can elapse due to